jndewey/cctools/README.md

 In addition to the above types, each of the following functions and methods are available:

-Setters and getters for all values.
+- Independent setter methods for all values.

-Conversion Tools for JSON, YAML and XML, so that data structures, like a Document, can be converted to and from JSON etc. This is especially useful for storage of items in a database or other file system.
+- Conversion Tools for JSON, YAML and XML, so that data structures, like a Document, can be converted to and from JSON, YAML and XML.
+This is especially useful for storage of items in a database or other file systems.
+For example, a record in a database that represents a Document can be retrieved and converted into a Document struct in Go.
+In this form, a compliance module in the form of a Document method can be run against the Document (which is now in the form of a data structure capable of being passed to a method as a parameter).
+In addition, data attributes of the Document (or any other data structure) can be modified before being converted back into a format suitable for storage in a database or other form of persistent storage.

-Ability to convert text or html files into formatted DOCX or PDF files.
-For traditional contracting, the data structures will need to be capable of conversion to Word or PDF.
+- The ability to convert text or html files into formatted DOCX or PDF files.
+When it is necessary to express Documents, Checklists or other data structures in a traditional format, functions are provided that convert data structures into Word or PDF format.

 ## API and Documentation